Easy Gluten-Free Chicken Tetrazzini

 Meal Prep Instructions:

-To meal prep this recipe ahead, I recommend making the chicken and tetrazzini sauce recipe ahead.
+To meal prep this recipe ahead, I recommend making the chicken and tetrazzini sauce ahead.
 Because gluten free pasta can be finicky, I would boil the pasta and then mix it all up to bake when you are ready.
 You can also make this as a freezer meal.

 A top view of a baked chicken tetrazzini in a white casserole dish.